jillemmerzaal/biomechoo_ensembler/README.md

                 events=events)
 ```

-> See the Jupyter notebook for examples to use the full code.
+> See the Jupyter notebook or the .pfd for examples to use the full code.
 ## Plot options

 The following renderers are provided at this moment: